apache/jena-site/content/documentation/query/javascript-functions.md

 ### Arguments and Function Results

-`xsd:string` (a string with no language tag), any XSD numbers (integer, decimal, float, double and all the derived types) are converted to JavaScript string, number and boolean respectively.
+`xsd:string` (a string with no language tag), any XSD numbers (integer, decimal, float, double and all the derived types) and `xsd:boolean` are converted to JavaScript string, number and boolean respectively.

 SPARQL functions must return a value.
-When a function returns a value, it can be one of these JavaScript natbve dadatypes, in which case the reverse conversion is applied back to XSD datatypes.
+When a function returns a value, it can be one of these JavaScript natbive datatypes, in which case the reverse conversion is applied back to XSD datatypes.
 For numbers, the conversion is back to `xsd:integer` (if it has no fractional part) or `xsd:double`.

-The JavaScript fucntion can also create `NodeValue` (or `NV`) objects for other datatypes.
+The JavaScript function can also create `NodeValue` (or `NV`) objects for other datatypes by calling Java from withint the JAavScript script engine of the Java runtime.

-URIs are passed as `NV` object and evaluate in JavaScript to a string.
+URIs are passed as `NV` object and are available in JavaScript as a string.

-The class `NV` is used for all other RDF terms (including URIs).
+The class `NV` is used for all other RDF terms.

 Returning JavaScript `null` is the error indicator and a SPARQL expression error (`ExprEvalException`) is raised, like any other expression error in SPARQL.
-That in turn will cause the whole expression the function was involved in to evaluate to an error (unelss a special form like `COALESCE` is used).
-In a `FILTER` that typcially makes the filter evaluate as "false".
+That, in turn, will cause the whole expression the function is part of to evaluate to an error (unless a special form like `COALESCE` is used).
+In a `FILTER` that typically makes the filter evaluate to "false".

 ## Example